TheSimonLam/SunshineTakeawayOrderingClient/README.md

 TODO:

-1. Est. time for cooking
+1. Est. time for cooking (might be too hard)
-2. Out of stock control
+2. Out of stock control (might be too hard)
 3. Drinks
 4. Sauces